fbpx

 This infographic designed in collaboration with Getting Smart and EduInnovation provided a visual overview to guide the implementation of place-based education.

-A straightforward way to start bringing place-based education into your teaching is to make connections to the local community.
+You can start by making connections to the local community.
 Is there a community member who could come into your class to talk with your students about the local relevance of a topic?
 For example, maybe a local veteran could come in to talk about their experiences in a war as your students learn about that war in their history or social studies class, or a local entrepreneur could talk about how their business emerged from a need that they saw in the community.

 Or, another approach might be to identify places that you could take students in the community to learn more about local government or local culture.
 Could your students attend a local government meeting to learn more about the political process?
 Could you visit a nature area to see ideas of ecology in action?

 Start with small steps.
 There might be a local connection to a topic in your math curriculum or a community expert you could bring to your class as a guest speaker to make a science or social studies topic more relevant.
-Place-based education is curriculum agnostic, so you can use the principles to enhance and adapt curriculum you already have.
-For an example of how the Mountain Academy Upper School team adapted a place-based unit over multiple years to integrate more disciplines and more place-based principles, check out this blog.
+You can use the principles to enhance and adapt the curriculum you already have.

-Visit the Teton Science Schools’ website www.tetonscience.org to find out more about our approach to place-based education and our offerings.
-More information about place-based education is available from Getting Smart’s Power of Place series.
+Check out the Educational Consulting and Place Network sections of the Teton Science Schools’ website to find out more about our approach to place-based education and our offerings.